v3io/helm-charts/stable/presto/README.md

 This chart will do the following:

-* Install coordinator and worker servers
+* Install a coordinator and worker servers
-* Install a configmaps for coordinator, worker and catalogs
+* Install configmaps for coordinator, worker and catalog
 * Install a service

 ## Installing the Chart